Mobee-App/documentation/docs/documentation-api/6 - Named Credential/Named Credential.md

    ![Sample Image](./img/Principals-Edit-Button.png)

-5. Inside the Principals Window, Add The Token To The Authentication Parameters:
+5. Inside the Principals Window, Add Authentication Parameters:
+    - Click on the "Add" button next to Authentication Parameters.
-    - In the Parameter 1 section, replace the **Value** by the token provided by Mobee:
+    - In the Parameter 1 section, add:
         - **Name:** Authorization
         - **Value:** Bearer [Token provided by Mobee]